 The drivers, fairway woods, and hybrids are oversized and easier to hit than, say, that old set you’ve been borrowing.
 Simply having newer clubs that are designed for beginners can help you to play better golf.

 The irons in beginner sets are typically perimeter weighted.
-Perimeter-weighted clubs will have the majority of the weight around the perimeter of the club which creates a larger “sweet spot” so beginner players can
+Perimeter-weighted clubs will have the majority of the weight around the perimeter of the club which creates a larger “sweet spot".
+This feature promotes more forgiveness on off-center shots.

 Pitching Wedge, Sand Wedge & Lob Wedge